ollegreen/ollegreen/README.md

 ## Msc student at Stockholm University - Operations Management & Machine Learning 🧬
-- Speaker at PyCon Sweden 2020: "Walktrough of the worlds most powerful NLP Model: GPT-3"
+- **Speaker at PyCon Sweden 2020** - Topic: "Walktrough of the worlds most powerful NLP Model: GPT-3"
 -  Founder of [dataalliance.io][website] where we assist organisations with how to gain business insights using Machine Learning.
 -  **Coding focus**: Optimisation models for Operations & Supply Chain Management, where Demand Forecasting is the most rewarding.
 -  **Interests**: Blues Jams, preferably with a gang of people out in the woods.